plfa/plfa.github.io/src/plfa/Bisimulation.lagda.md

 ## Simulation commutes with substitution

 The third technical result is that simulation commutes with substitution.
-It is more complex than substitution, because where we had one renaming map `ρ` here we need two substitution maps, `σ` and `σ†`.
+It is more complex than renaming, because where we had one renaming map `ρ` here we need two substitution maps, `σ` and `σ†`.

 The proof first requires we establish an analogue of extension.